Rebin

 dotnet add package AspNetCore.HealthChecks.UI --version 5.0.1

-also we install another one dependency package is called (AspNetCore.HealthChecks.UI.InMemory.Storage) by using this package it enables us to store all events history in-memory database which they will occur on other web apps.
+Also, we install another dependency package called (AspNetCore.HealthChecks.UI.InMemory.Storage) This package enables us to keep all history of the events in-memory database that will occur in other web apps.

 dotnet add package AspNetCore.HealthChecks.UI.InMemory.Storage --version 5.0.1